 If you are suffering from gender reassignment discrimination at work, you don’t have to accept it.
 It is against the law.

 You can talk to a specialist Employment Law Solicitor to understand more about your rights and how you can make a claim against your employer for discrimination.
-We’ll discuss your options for funding your claim against your employer with you, so please ask us if we can deal with your case on a No Win, No Fee basis.
+We’ll discuss your options for funding your claim against your employer with you.

 Our expert Employment Solicitors can help you to be clear about what the law says, whether you are facing gender reassignment discrimination at work and help you take the next steps to make a claim.